vmware/versatile-data-kit/projects/vdk-plugins/vdk-trino/README.md

 Then, from inside the run function in a Python step, you can use the `send_object_for_ingestion` or `send_tabular_data_for_ingestion` methods to ingest your data.

-Based on your request, I'll add a section for handling multiple Trino database connections within your data job configurations to the Trino README.
-This will be similar to how it's done for Oracle in your provided example.

----

 ### Multiple Trino Database Connections

 #### Configuring Multiple Trino Databases